1980computer/Interactive-Squiggle-Kit/README.md

 # Interactive Squiggle Kit

+I've set this repository up as a publically available contribution project that will continue to evolve over time.

 ### Art Blocks Chromie Squiggle ~ 3d print + LED lights

 Want to 3d print your Art Blocks Chromie Squiggle?
 Want to add glowing lights?
 This fun iterative kit allows you to bring digital and physical artwork together.
-A fun experimental project I will continue to improve as time allows with the final goal of a physical object that when touched can display led light animations that match the Chromie Squiggle number.
+A fun experimental project with a general goal of a physical object that, when touched, can display interactive LED light animations that match the Chromie Squiggle number.

 ![image](https://pbs.twimg.com/media/F6av1lSaUAAn9eo?format=jpg&name=large)